 - Hunt Masters – red jacket with a black collar and Cape Hunt brass buttons and mahogany topped black boots

-- White gloves and spurs are essential
+- White gloves are essential

 - Hunt Servants – A white covered riding hat denotes a hunt servant i.e. either the ‘Huntsman’, a ‘Whipper-In’ or a ‘Field Master’